 Substance Workback shall mean that the student is eligible to return to a regular school program upon successful completion of the state-certified rehabilitation or treatment program as determined by the District substance abuse case manager.

 Success within all Workback programs shall be based upon the requirements of the Workback agreements as determined by the District case managers.
-Workback requirements are reviewed with the student by the District case manager and include specific responsibilities the student must comply with to be considered for Workback.

 Students who commit the following offenses are not eligible for the Workback Program: